-During 2016 and 2015, legal fees were paid or accrued to a legal firm of which one of the partners is the Corporate Secretary of the Company.
+Legal fees were paid or accrued to a legal firm of which one of the partners is the Corporate Secretary of the Company.
 Management and rental fees were paid or accrued to a Company owned by an officer of the Company.
 Consulting fees were paid or accrued to a director of the Company.
 These expenses were measured at the exchange amounts agreed upon by the parties.
-As at December 31, 2016 the Company had amounts payable of \$313,100 (December 31, 2015 - \$444,900) to these parties.
-These amounts are unsecured and non-interest bearing.
+As at March 31, 2017 the Company had amounts payable of \$396,400 (December 31, 2016 - \$313,100) to these parties.
+These amounts are unsecured and non-interest bearing, due on demand and included in accounts payable and accrued liabilities.